f4rsh/kiskadee/doc/development.rst

 you use another OS, you will have to find the compatible names for the dependencies.

 `dnf` is Fedora package manager.
-One should make proper subtitutions when using another linux distribution.
+One should make proper substitutions when using another linux distribution.

 The `redhat-rpm-config` package, is a specific Fedora dependency, if you do not